 - Special Bundles, such as Pre-workouts, Protein, and Shaker Cups

 Products are available for sale on the company website with dollars or loyalty points.
 Points are earned via purchase and by posting pictures on social media (Facebook or Twitter).
 There are three tiers to the Loyalty Program, Member, Silver, and Gold.
 Their tag line “Be a Legend.
 Join Ghost.”

 What’s Unique About Ghost Whey Protein?

-Unlike other proteins, such as Flow Supplements Protein Plus, that contain no whey, GHOST® WHEY PROTEIN is a blend of three different types of whey protein (whey concentrate, whey isolate, and hydrolyzed isolate), and digestive enzymes.
-Like many other protein products, like Orgain Protein, Ghost is soy-free and gluten-free, as well as having no amino spiking, however, does contain both natural and artificial flavors and colorings.
+Unlike other proteins, such as Flow Supplements Protein Plus, which contain no whey, Ghost Whey Protein is a blend of three types of whey protein (whey concentrate, whey isolate, and hydrolyzed isolate) and digestive enzymes.
+Like many other protein products, like Orgain Protein, Ghost is soy-free and gluten-free, has no amino spiking, but contains both natural and artificial flavors and colorings.

 - Cereal Milk